Assassination of Sheikh Mujibur Rahman: Assassination attempt on 21 May 1975

 An unsuccessful attempt to assassinate Mujib occurred on 21 May 1975 during the evening hours.
 The attempt was made when Mujib was returning to his residence at Dhanmondi after visiting a new TV station in the outskirts of Dhaka in Rampura.
 According to journalists and police accounts, grenades were used.
 Although Mujib was unharmed, two unidentified persons were injured in the attack.
 The Deputy Superintendent of Police assigned to the security of President Mujib confirmed this to the Political Associate working at the US Embassy in Dhaka.
 Some journalists also reported this to the embassy's information officer.
 However, the state decided to not publicise the incident.
 The Information Directorate sent strict instructions to the newspapers not to publish the news.

 Prior to this, on March 16, the day before Mujib's birthday, there were bomb attacks in three places in Dhaka.
 One person was killed and four others injured in an attack at the bar of Hotel Intercontinental.
 Three people were injured in the attack in Dhaka Newmarket.
 A total of 12 people were injured in the three incidents.
 All were discharged from the hospital after initial treatment.
 Although the attacks were isolated, the US Embassy in Dhaka considered them to be a rehearsal for the attack on Mujib.

 15 August 1975

 On 15 August 1975, President Sheikh Mujibur Rahman was scheduled to attend the convocation ceremony of Dhaka University in the morning.
 In the early hours of Friday, 15 August, the conspirators divided into four groups.
-One group, consisting of members of the Bengal Lancers of the First Armoured Division and 535th Infantry Division under Major Huda, attacked Mujib's residence.
+Creating roadblocks around the target areas using unarmored T-54 tanks, one group, consisting of members of the Bengal Lancers of the First Armoured Division and 535th Infantry Division under Major Huda, attacked Mujib's residence.
 The army chief K. M. Shafiullah was caught unaware and failed to stop the coup.